google/oss-fuzz/docs/new_project_guide.md

 ## The end

-Once your change is merged, your project and fuzz targets should be automatically built and run on ClusterFuzz after a short while!
+Once your change is merged, your project and fuzz targets should be automatically built and run on ClusterFuzz after a short while!<BR><BR>
-Check your build status [here](https://oss-fuzz-build-logs.storage.googleapis.com/status.html).
+Check your project's build status [here](https://oss-fuzz-build-logs.storage.googleapis.com/status.html).